dustinpfister/blog_posts/_posts/nodejs-cli-edit.md

 ```

 The main method that is exported and called in default.js creates some static paths for the client system in a public folder that is also contained with the commands folder of the edit folder, more on that latter.
 In additional a public static folder that is local to the nc-edit command I also have a public folder in a main shared folder at the root of the node_cli_tools project folder.
 In that folder I am making use of additional resources that are used in the client system, mainly vuejs, and vue-resource as an http client.

+I also make use of several middileware modules for this project that preform the actions of opening and writing files in the target folder.

 ## 3 - the /edit/commands/middleware files